leonardofurnielis/labrador/docs/index.rst

 ============================================
-Welcome to Langtxt documentation!
+Welcome to Labrador documentation!
 ============================================

-Langtxt is a data library to load any data with a single line of code, seamlessly connecting it to AI applications.
+Labrador is a data library to load any data with a single line of code, seamlessly connecting it to AI applications.

 .. toctree::
     :hidden: